 Additionally, when a follower sees such story, the filter and creator are linked at the top left corner.
 This forms brand recognition, therefore bringing awareness to the identity in question.

-The “glossss” filter was the first filter I ever released and it holds a special place in my heart.
+The “glossss” filter was the first filter released under Klubb Visuals.

 The filter contains a shiny overlay, complemented by jewelry-like hearts that border the user’s face.
 Additionally, smoothing and face slimming effects were added.

-The slimming and smoothing effects made the user generally happier and therefore, the user spent more time capturing moments with my filter.
+The slimming and smoothing effects made the user generally happier and therefore, the user spent more time capturing moments with the filter.
+In total, this filter had 225,000 impressions, 15,000 captures, and 2,500 shares to story.

-The “Karambit” filter is based on my personal and ideal aesthetic.
-I wanted to play with themes of uncomfortableness, but add an overlay of beauty which overcomes the initial despise.
+The “Karambit” filter is based on Klubb Visuals' personal and ideal aesthetic.
+We wanted to play with themes of uncomfortableness, but add an overlay of beauty which overcomes the initial despise.

 The facial morphing for both filters was inspired by the facial expressions and looks of Gigi Hadid.